collective/collective.geotransform/README.rst

 Compatibility
 =============

-The versions 2.x (build from the master-branch) are used in Plone 5.
+The versions 3.x (build from the master-branch) are compatible with Plone 6 / Python 3 only.

-For support of Plone 4 please use versions 1.x.
+Other branches / versions support old Plone versions :
+ - Plone 5: versions 2.x
+ - Plone 4: versions 1.x

 TODO
 ====